ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview

-Next, connect SD card in the RPi.
+Next, connect the SD card in the RPi.
 Connect the mouse, keyboard, monitor and connect the RPi on 5v Power Supply (external source/charger).

 Turn on the RPi to boot on SD card and install Ubuntu.
 In the sequence, install raspi-config in the RPi's terminal: